 Although, the Senate Committee denied the suggested exemptions from the CCPA notice and data breach liability provisions.
 It indicates that employers have to provide a privacy notice when collecting employee personal information.

-In addition, employee data is included in the data breach events and their private right of action is available.
+In addition, employee data includes in the data breach events and their private right of action is available.
 An employee exemption is a sunset provision which will expire by January 1 2021.

-When the date arrives, the CA Legislature will provide regulation similar for the handling of employee data.
+When the date arrives, the CA legislature will provide similar regulation for the handling of employee data.

 This bill will allow the usage of personal information with consumer’s consent and voluntary participation in the loyalty program.
 It forbids companies to sell personal information from loyalty programs to other companies.